 Degrees and Certifications:

-Welcome back to school for the 2020-21 school year.
-I am Mrs. Mueller and I am excited to be back as the Gifted and Talented Specialist at Shawsheen for the third year.
+It's so exciting be be starting the 2021-2022 school year.
+I'm in my fourth year as the Gifted and Talented Specialist at Shawsheen.
 In addition to serving students at our school, I also work at Jackson, Scott and Romero K-8.
+This year I am also serving at the Gifted and Talented Facilitator for D6.
 My background in education is very diverse and spans nine different schools.
 I have worked as a paraprofessional, classroom teacher, assistant principal and now, gifted and talented specialist.
 All of these experiences have prepared me to work with teachers, students, and parents to support our gifted and talented population.

 Challenging students to do their absolute best is my passion.
 All students need to feel supported in their academic challenges.
 When students are pushing boundaries academically they continue to learn and grow.
 In this struggle students aquire new learning.
 As a GT specialist I will work directly with teachers and students on higher level thinking opportunities.

 My husband and I have lived in Greeley for over thirty years.
 We have three children; two sons and a daughter.
 Our oldest is Macee Jo.
-She is a graduate of Greeley Central High School and Carthage College in Kenosha, WI.
-She is married and lives in Chicago.
+She is a graduate of Greeley Central High School, is married and lives in Chicago.
 Levi is our middle son.
-He's a Northridge High School graduate and is attending Northwest Missiouri State University.
+He's a Northridge High School graduate and is a senior at Northwest Missiouri State University.
 Logan is our youngest and is a middle school student at McAuliffe STEM Academy.

 Gifted and Talented Program